StackVista/stackstate-docs/use/alerting/k8s-add-monitors-cli.md

 ---
-description: StackState v6.0
+description: Rancher Observability v6.0
 ---

 # Add a threshold monitor to components using the CLI

 ## Overview

-StackState provides [monitors out of the box](/use/alerting/k8s-monitors.md), which provide monitoring on common issues that can occur in a Kubernetes cluster.
-It's also possible to configure custom monitors for the metrics collected by StackState or application metrics ingested [from Prometheus](/use/metrics/k8s-prometheus-remote-write.md).
+Rancher Observability provides [monitors out of the box](/use/alerting/k8s-monitors.md), which provide monitoring on common issues that can occur in a Kubernetes cluster.
+It's also possible to configure custom monitors for the metrics collected by Rancher Observability or application metrics ingested [from Prometheus](/use/metrics/k8s-prometheus-remote-write.md).

 ## Steps